It’s an Aston Martin SUV that feels like one, handsome, noisy and fun, genuinely well packaged, spacious

 Multimedia not up to scratch, heavy on fuel, some quality and refinement niggles

 What is it?

-There’s now two engine options for the five-seat, four-wheel drive DBX – although both are a Mercedes-sourced 4.0-litre biturbo V8.
-In the entry-level car it has 542bhp and 516lb ft, while the newer DBX 707 uses different turbos with additional cooling to develop a mighty 697bhp (707PS) and 664lb ft.
+There’s now two engine options for the five-seat, four-wheel drive DBX – although both are Mercedes-sourced 4.0-litre biturbo V8s.
+In the entry-level car it has 542bhp and 516lb ft, while the flagship DBX 707 uses different turbos with additional cooling to develop a mighty 697bhp (707PS) and 664lb ft.
 The world’s most powerful luxury SUV is the claim.
 Or rather was until the 715bhp Ferrari Purosangue came along.

 Surely a hybrid is more important?